jesford/cluster-lensing/docs/tutorial.rst

 ========

-A complete walkthrough of all the functionality and tools available in this project is provided in this Jupyter Notebook: `demo.ipynb <https://github.com/jesford/clusterlensing/blob/master/demo.ipynb>`_.
+A complete walkthrough of all the functionality and tools available in this project is provided in the Demo.

 A simple example use case is as follows.
 Suppose you want the differential surface mass density :math:`\Delta\Sigma(r)` profiles for